olubadero/Data_Cleaning_using_SQL/Cleaning.md

 ![image](https://github.com/user-attachments/assets/84418068-ddb7-42be-8df0-c712b336bd7f)

-#### This concludes the project of cleaning up this over 15, 000 row data, which is now ready for analysis.
-I hope you understood and enjoyed the process.
+#### This concludes the project of cleaning up this over 15, 000 row data.

+### However, to further make this data ready for analysis, I will be transforming this single merged data table into multiple related table with the intention of reducing redundancies, save spacing and preserving the datas integrity i.e. Database Normalization.
+View the project [here](https://github.com/olubadero/Data_Cleaning_using_SQL/blob/main/Database_Normalization.md).

+### I hope you understood and enjoyed the process.
 Thank you for your time.